 My Mother’s Mother

-My widowed grandmother was a country girl and was born on a farm in Georgia.
+My widowed grandmother had been raised in the country and returned to it when she married our second grandfather who was a farmer.
 Christmas and all holidays were quite a big affair at her home.
 She cooked turkey, ham, stuffing, all kinds of rolls, and vegetables.

 My Father’s Parents

 My father’s father was wealthy and had a huge house made of stones with huge porches on the front and the back.
-This house had a huge dining room with a fancy cut glass light over the table.
+This house had a huge dining room with table to match with a fancy cut glass light over the table.

 This grandmother was no slouch in the kitchen either.
 I don’t remember what we ate there at Christmas but I remember that Grandmother and Aunt Helen loved chocolate, as did my mother, sister and myself.
 When I was old enough to be in elementary school I remember eating about a pound of chocolate over a day.
 Boy did I feel full and learned a valuable lesson!!